cnmnzhang/the-emotes/README.md

 ### Backend

-coming soon!
-Navigate to the `code/backend` directory.
-Create a `.env` file with the necessary environment variables (`MONGODB_PASSWORD`, and `PORT`) and run the following commands to start the backend server:
+Navigate to the `server` directory.
+Create a `config.env` file with the necessary environment variables (`MONGODB_PASSWORD`, and `PORT`) and run the following commands to start the backend server:

 ```shell
 $ npm install